Levy4u/Voron/mrw_kinem_bed_lock/README.md

 So I created this to hold the bed on each side for easy tipping of the Voron for service.

-Tip: You can losen the bolt and swivel to the locks to the side.
-They are low profile enough to stay out of the way.

 I've included the fusion 360 file.
 Feel free to modify/improve.